Kristina Lukacova

 • Commercial litigation

-Kristina assisted Steven Gee KC with the 7th edition of Gee on Commercial Injunctions (2021).
+Kristina assisted Steven Gee KC with the 7th edition of Gee on Commercial Injunctions (2021) and was a contributor to an earlier edition of Companies – Commentary, Articles (Volume 9(1) of the Encyclopaedia of Forms and Precedents).

 Cases

 • Gemalto & Ors v Infineon & Ors [2022] 3 W.L.R.
-1141: an appeal in a €480 cartel damages claim about the question when time starts to run in cases of deliberate concealmentan (led by Jon Turner KC and Laura Elizabeth John)
+1141: an appeal in a €480 cartel damages claim concerning the question of when time starts to run in cases of deliberate concealment (led by Jon Turner KC and Laura Elizabeth John)

 • A substantial damages claim (led by Robert Palmer KC and Julian Gregory)

-• Acting in a major PPE contract dispute (led by Philip Moser KC)
+• A major PPE contract dispute (led by Philip Moser KC)

 • Ovsyankin v Angophora [2021] EWHC 3376 (Comm): a section 68 challenge of a $43 million arbitration award and section 24 applications to remove the tribunal in several connected arbitrations (led by Steven Gee KC and Drew Holiner)

-• Applications arising out of a BVI freezing order and a multi-million fraud claim in the BVI, including a discharge application and ancillary disclosure applications (assisting Steven Gee KC)
+• Applications arising out of a BVI freezing order and a multi-million fraud claim in the BVI, including a discharge application and ancillary disclosure applications (assisted Steven Gee KC)

 • A large civil fraud claim arising out of the ‘mini-bond’ scandal (led by Iain Quirk KC)